 And here we want to find a relationship between the number of keys n and the height of the BTree h.
 In other words: how is the height h bounded by the keys n?

 Minimum number of keys in a BTree of height h and order m:

 We can do a Level by level analysis:

-Let t= ceil(m/2)
+Let/